Fixed point theorems of various nonexpansive actions of semitopological semigroups on weakly/weak* compact convex sets: Fixed point theorems assured by the amenability and the reversibility

 \begin{Remark} The only place we need the joint continuity of the action in Theorems \ref{mainThm} and \ref{mainthm2} is where we derive that $R_yf$ belongs to $\operatorname{LUC}(S)$ for each $f\in \operatorname{C}(Y)$ and $y\in Y$.
 Then we can construct a $\operatorname{LIM}$ $\psi$ of $\operatorname{C}(Y)$.
 For Theorem \ref{APWAP} and Corollary \ref{corr.Normal}, we need only separate continuity since other assumptions there suffice to ensure that such a $\operatorname{LIM}$ $\psi$ exists for the stated function spaces on $S$. \end{Remark}

-Without any amenability assumption, we consider in the following some fixed point properties of reversible semitopological semigroups.
+Without any amenability assumption, we consider in the following fixed point properties of reversible semitopological semigroups.
 Borzdyński and Wi\'{s}nicki \cite[Theorem 3.5]{BW2014} established that any commutative (and thus left amenable and reversible) semigroup has the fixed point property $\mathbf{(F_{w^*})}$.
 For a discrete semigroup, the left amenability implies the left reversibility (see \cite[page 2549]{LauZhang08}), while in general it might not be the case.
 The following two results supplement Theorems \ref{mainThm} and \ref{mainthm2}.
-The key point in their proofs is that we can bypass Lemma \ref{lemma2}.
+The key point in their proofs is to bypass Lemma \ref{lemma2}.

 \begin{Proposition} Let $S$ be a reversible semitopological semigroup.
 Let $K$ be a weak* compact convex and norm-separable subset of a dual Banach space.
 Then every separately weak* continuous and super asymptotically nonexpansive action of $S$ on $K$ has a common fixed point. \end{Proposition} \begin{proof} By Lemma \ref{lemma1}, there is a subset $L_0$ of $K$ which is minimal with respect to being nonempty, weak* compact, convex, and satisfying conditions $\mathbf{(\star 1)}$ and $\mathbf{(\star 2)}$ where the weak* topology is involved.
 Moreover, $L_0$ contains a subset $Y$ that is minimal with respect to being nonempty, weak* compact and $S$-invariant.